 Acupuncture is a non-invasive, highly effective treatment for a large variety of issues.
-In the most simple terms, acupuncture is the insertion of fine needles into specific anatomical points to create a healing response.
+In the simplest terms, acupuncture is the insertion of fine needles into specific anatomical points to create a healing response.
 Each acupuncture point has specific actions when stimulated.
-Acupuncture points have ability to modulate pain, improve blood flow, speed up healing and release muscle and fascial tension.
+Acupuncture points have the ability to modulate pain, improve blood flow, speed up healing and release muscle and fascial tension.
 Acupuncture has been an important medical modality that is believed to have originated in India at least 7000 years ago.

-Acupuncture can be used to successfully treat musculoskeletal, neurologic, pulmonary, gastrointestinal, reproductive and dermatologic systems.
+Acupuncture can be used to successfully treat musculoskeletal, neurologic, pulmonary, gastrointestinal, reproductive, and dermatologic systems.
 Acupuncture can help reduce the need for long term pain medications and works very well in conjunction with your regular veterinary care.
-In small animals the most common conditions treated with acupuncture include musculoskeletal pain, traumatic nerve injuries, intervertebral disk disease, degenerative myelopathy, post-op surgical pain, cranial cruciate injury, kidney disease and many other conditions.
+In small animals the most common conditions treated with acupuncture include musculoskeletal pain, traumatic nerve injuries, intervertebral disk disease, degenerative myelopathy, post-op surgical pain, sciatic pain, cranial cruciate injury, kidney disease and many other conditions.